 - Weekly didactic sessions covering various topics in public health and preventive medicine.

 Special Areas of Training

-This program offers additional areas of specialized training in public health and preventive medicine with a concentration in the area of cancer control & prevention research.
+This program offers additional areas of specialized training in public health and preventive medicine with a concentration in the area of cancer control & prevention research and maternal health.